Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 ![missing image](../Images/ArraySingleKernel.jpg)

-Finally click on **Trace** to look how the entire simulation went through.
-This may be useful to track where your AI Engine stalls if performance is not as expected:
+Finally, click on **Trace** to look how the entire simulation went through.
+This may be useful to track where your AI Engine stalls if the performance is not as expected:

 ![missing image](../Images/TimelineSingleKernel.jpg)

-As explained earlier, the directory `Utils` contains a number of utilities that will help in analyzing the design output.
+As explained earlier, the directory `Utils` contains a number of utilities that help in analyzing the design output.
 First, the output value has to be validated.
 The input being a set of Dirac impulses, the impulse response of the filter should be recognized throughout the waveform.
 Navigate to `Emulation-AIE/aiesimulator_output/data` and look at the `Output_0.txt`.
-You can see that you have two complex outputs per line which is prepended with a time stamp.  `ProcessAIEOutput Output_0.txt`.
+You can see that you have two complex outputs per line, which is prepended with a time stamp.  `ProcessAIEOutput Output_0.txt`.

 ![missing image](../Images/GraphOutputSingleKernel.jpg)

 The top graph reflects the outputs where the abscissa is at the time at which this output occurred.
 It is much easier to look at the bottom graph where the samples are displayed one after the other.
 The filter impulse can be easily recognized on this sub-graph.
 The file `out.txt` contains three columns: (timestamp, real part, and imaginary part) of the output samples.

 The throughput can be computed from the timeline, but a tool has been created for you in the `Utils` directory to compute it from the output files.
-In the same directory (`Emulation-AIE/aiesimulator_output/data`) type `StreamThroughput Output_0.txt`:
+In the same directory (`Emulation-AIE/aiesimulator_output/data`), type `StreamThroughput Output_0.txt`:

 ```
 Output_0.txt -->   225.40 Msps